akc/opn/README.md

 ```

 The `opn` command lets you open files and URLs with associated
 programs.
-It's designed to "just work" and to be trivial to
+It's intended to "just work" and to be trivial to
 configure.
 Its configuration resides in `~/.opnconfig`; here's an
 example: